 The rise of the Delta variant really threw us a curveball, didn't it?
 Just as we thought it was OK to travel, gather, and take our masks off indoors, we're back to wondering what's safe and what's not.

 We know the Delta variant is both scary and frustrating, but we're here to help you better understand it so you can protect yourself and your loved ones.
-Our Chief Medical Officer, Erik Vanderlip, answers your biggest Delta variant questions below:
+Our Medical Director of Quality and Education, Dr. BJ Lynch, answers your biggest Delta variant questions below:

 The symptoms that are caused by the Delta Variant of COVID-19 are the same symptoms caused by other strains.
 The most significant include fever, cough, and shortness of breath, however, COVID-19 causes many symptoms which are indistinguishable from the common cold such as headache, congestion, fatigue, and nausea, among others.
 If you think your symptoms may be due to COVID-19 you can use a symptom checker like the one from the CDC to see if you should be tested.
 While symptoms from the Delta variant of COVID-19 might be more severe than other strains, you can also have mild symptoms or no symptoms at all, especially if you have been vaccinated.

 The CDC has confirmed that the Delta Variant is more contagious than other variants, causing 2-3 times as many infections per case than other variants.
 This is the primary reason it is currently the most consequential strain.